The 39 Steps (1959 film): Adaptation

 The film sets Buchan's 1915 novel in a contemporary (1959) setting.
-As the Rank Organisation owned the rights to the Alfred Hitchcock's 1935 black-and-white adaptation, a number of the 1959 film's scenes are based on the earlier production, including the music hall opening, the escape on the Forth Bridge and the addition of a female "love interest" for Hannay.
-Director Ralph Thomas stated in an interview that to distance it from Hitchcock's pre-war thriller, he tried to produce the film with the feel of a comedy.
+As the Rank Organisation owned the rights to Alfred Hitchcock's 1935 black-and-white adaptation, a number of the 1959 film's scenes are based on the earlier production, including the music hall opening, the escape on the Forth Bridge and the addition of a female love interest for Hannay.
+Director Ralph Thomas stated in an interview that to distance it from Hitchcock's pre-war thriller he tried to produce the film with the feel of a comedy.
 Andrew Spicer notes that "Critics detected a reassuring period feel to the visual style, with More as the pipe-smoking, sporting gentleman in a flat cap."
 He notes a contemporary review of Kenneth More "playing Hannay with a kind of tweedy casualness and dare-devil insouciance".
 Sue Harper suggests that to distance it from the "intractable precedents" of Hitchcock's adaptation, "Minor and unsuccessful adjustments were made."
 These include changing the scene at a crofter's cottage into a roadside cafe, changing Hannay's address of a political rally into giving a lecture at a girls' school and, in a nod to Buchan's novel, including several encounters with Scottish eccentrics.

 Production

-The film appears to have always been a vehicle for Kenneth More.
-More had carved himself a niche as a leading man of 1950s British cinema, having appeared in heroic roles in films such as Reach for the Sky and A Night to Remember.

 Filming was originally scheduled for 1958 but was postponed in January that year due to a drop in cinema attendances.

 Kay Kendall was originally announced as the co-star.
 In July, Rank announced June Allyson would star.
-By August however Tanie Elg was signed.
 This was part of a deliberate policy by Rank to have American stars in order to make the films more appealing in the USA.
+(Most of More's female co stars around this time were imported.)

+By August, however, Finnish actress and dancer Taina Elg was signed.

-The casting of Finnish actress and dancer Taina Elg, meanwhile, was unpopular with contemporary critics, who felt her performance to be unconvincing, feeling that "her beauty is frozen by the uncertainties of ignorance, if not of neuroticism".
+The casting of Taina Elg was unpopular with contemporary critics, who felt her performance to be unconvincing, feeling that "her beauty is frozen by the uncertainties of ignorance, if not of neuroticism".
 Other players were largely character actors with long associations with Pinewood Studios and producer Betty E. Box.

 In addition to the primary cast, the film features a number of small appearances by British actors who were to become well known from their later work, for instance Joan Hickson as a teacher and Brenda de Banzie as a psychic.
-Bill Simpson and Andrew Cruickshank, both soon to appear together in Doctor Finlay's Casebook had small roles, in Simpson's case his only film appearance.
+Bill Simpson and Andrew Cruickshank, both soon to appear together in Doctor Finlay's Casebook, had small roles, in Simpson's case his only film appearance.
 Peter Vaughan had his first screen appearance in the film, playing a policeman on the train.
 Sid James, familiar from his work in many other films, appears as a roguish lorry driver who helps Hannay.